jm-hsn/vhdl-modules/README.md

 ## How to prepare Vivado for Git support

-Add `Vivado_init.tcl` (or append the relevant lines if you already have something in it) along with the `scripts` directory to:
+Add the `scripts` directory and the file `Vivado_init.tcl` (or append the relevant lines if you already have something in it) to:

 - `%APPDATA%\Roaming\Xilinx\Vivado` on Windows
 - `~/.Xilinx/Vivado` on Linux

-## How to pull newest version
+## How to pull newest version and create project from sources

 - delete local changes `git pull && git reset --hard`
 - start Vivado in any directory